-RECOMMENDED FINDING: According to the applicants findings the property yields 79 cubic feet per acre per year; therefore requiring seven (7) lots or parcels and three (3) dwellings that existed prior to January 1, 1993.
+BOARD OF COMMISSIONERS FINDING: According to the applicant's findings the subject properties are capable of producing more than 85 cubic feet per acre per year; therefore, requiring eleven (11) lots or parcels and three (3) dwellings that existed prior to January 1, 1993.
 Staff applied the 160 acre rectangle template with the subject property located in the center.
-The template results yielded that twenty six (26) parcels and eight (8) dwellings satisfied the requirements.
+The template results yielded that sixty-one (61) parcels with more than three (3) dwellings located on those parcels to satisfy the requirements, staff showed three (3) of the qualifying parcels on the template map.

-The proposed template dwelling will only be permitted if the rezone is approved, that being said, there are no other dwellings located on this property and there are no deed restrictions that would prohibit a dwelling to be sited.
-By allowing a dwelling to be sited on this property the property would conform with the development that exists in the area.
+The proposal to requalify the Relative Farm Help Dwelling to a Template Dwelling will only be permitted if the rezone is approved.
+There are no deed restrictions that would prohibit a dwelling to be sited.
+By allowing this dwelling to be requalified as a template dwelling on this property the property would conform with the development that exists in the area.

-- (C) ADDITIONAL CRITERIA FOR ALL DWELLINGS ALLOWED IN THE FOREST AND FOREST MIXED USE ZONES. - (1) A local government shall require as a condition of approval of a single-family dwelling allowed on lands zoned forestland: - (a) If the lot or parcel is more than 10 acres in western Oregon as defined in ORS 321.257, the property owner submits a stocking survey report to the assessor and the assessor verifies that the minimum stocking requirements adopted under ORS 527.610 to 527.770 have been met
+- (C) ADDITIONAL CRITERIA FOR ALL DWELLINGS ALLOWED IN THE FOREST AND FOREST MIXED USE ZONES. - (1) A local government shall require as a condition of approval of a single-family dwelling allowed on lands zoned forestland: - (a) If the lot or parcel is more than 10 acres in western Oregon as defined in ORS 321.257, the property owner submits a stocking survey report to the assessor and the assessor verifies that the minimum stocking requirements adopted under ORS 527.610 to 527.770 have been met.

-RECOMMENDED FINDING: The property is 12.86 acres in size, therefore, a stocking survey report is required to be submitted to the Coos County Assessor's Office.
+BOARD OF COMMISSIONERS FINDING The subject property is less than 10 acres; therefore, a stocking survey report is not required to be submitted to the Coos County Assessor's Office.

-- (b) The dwelling meets the following requirements: - (A) The dwelling has a fire retardant roof.
+(b) The dwelling meets the following requirements: (A) The dwelling has a fire retardant roof.